trevorhuang1/csp_blog/_posts/2023-12-4-TeamTeach_IPYNB_2_.md

 # Popcorn hack #2

 - Explain how an effect of computing innovation can be both beneficial and harmful

+- Some innovations can have an unexpected use.
+For example, the internet was created to make information widely availible, but an unintended consequence is the spread of misinformation online

 ## Unintended Uses
 - Responsible programmers try to consider the unintended ways their computing innovations can be used and the potential beneficial and harmful effects